Once you have imported your local data or cloud data into Encord, you can import your labels/annotations for the data.

 READ THIS FIRST

-All of the examples used to illustrate using each label and classification type use the following example Project and Ontology:
+All the examples demonstrating the use of each label and classification type utilize the following Project and Ontology:

 EntityName